shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 15, you master your element.

-When dealing damage to a creature with immunity to your element, you can instead damage them as if they only had resistance.
-Likewise, you can reduce resistance to normal, and normal to vulnerability.

-You can add any number of bond affinity options to a spell that deals damage of your attuned element.

-You can add any number of additional bond affinity options to a spell that you applied the Elemental bond affinity option to.
+You can add any number of bond affinity options to an Elemental Spell.

 ## Card Bender